-- 1. The rules applicable to the Restricted Bidding procedure shall also apply to Limited Bidding except those referring to pre-selection, since in this procedure the Procuring Entity shall do the pre selection of at least three candidates without an opened pre-selection procedure.
-Those candidates shall be invited to submit bids. - 2.
-The Procuring Entity shall write a report justifying its pre selection. - 3.
-The Procuring Entity shall follow the publication guidelines established in these Guidelines.
+- The rules applicable to the Restricted Bidding procedure shall also apply to Limited Bidding except those referring to pre-selection, since in this procedure the Contracting Authority shall do the pre-selection of at least three (3) Economic Operators without an open pre-selection procedure and the Contracting Authority shall receive at least two (2) bids/quotations/proposals.
+The Contracting Authority must justify the choice of the economic operators invited to participate. - 2.
+The Requisitioning Function must justify the choice of the economic operators invited to participate and it shall write a report justifying the pre-selection. - 3.
+Under this method, the Contracting Authority restricts the issuing of bidding documents to a limited number of specified economic operators when: